-- 5.48 Where the council has cases of ASB that require legal action it will consider all options available to us and decide what is most proportionate and appropriate to the particular case concerned. - 5.49 These options include tenancy action where the council is the landlord: - Where the tenant is an introductory tenant, serving notice to extend the introductory period or seeking to end the tenancy - Where the tenant is a secure tenant, serving a notice of seeking possession which includes the discretionary and/or absolute grounds for possession. - Seeking an outright possession order, suspended possession order, or combining ASB action with other existing action, such as proceedings for rent arrears. - 5.50 Where the council serves notice that includes reliance on a mandatory ground/process (e.g., ending an introductory tenancy or relying on a mandatory ground) it will offer the tenant a right of appeal.

-5.51 The council also have a range of other legal powers available to tackle ASB, including:
+- 5.54 Where the council has cases of ASB that require legal action it will consider all options available to it and decide what is most proportionate and appropriate to the particular case concerned. - 5.55 These options include tenancy action where the council is the landlord: - Where the tenant is an introductory tenant, serving notice to extend the introductory period or seeking to end the tenancy - Where the tenant is a secure tenant, serving a notice of seeking possession which includes the discretionary and/or absolute grounds for possession. - Seeking an outright possession order, suspended possession order, or combining ASB action with other existing action, such as proceedings for rent arrears. - 5.56 Where the council serves notice that includes reliance on a mandatory ground/process (e.g., ending an introductory tenancy or relying on a mandatory ground) it will offer the tenant a right of appeal. - 5.57 The council also have a range of other legal powers available to tackle ASB, irrespective of whether the perpetrator is a tenant of the council.
+This includes the following:

 Community Protection Notice (CPN) CPNs are designed to stop a person aged 16 or over, business or organisation committing unreasonable acts, which are persistent and/or continuing and which have a detrimental impact on others.
 Injunction Civil injunctions are aimed at preventing individuals from engaging in further acts of ASB, through prohibitions and positive requirements.

-Closure Powers Allows the Council or Police to close premises down for up to 6-months, where there has been ASB and/or crime causing serious harm.
+Closure Powers Allows the council or Police to close premises down for up to 6-months, where there has been ASB and/or crime causing serious harm.
 Public Spaces Protection Order Public Spaces Protection Orders (PSPOs) are intended to deal with nuisance or problems in an area that cause harm to the quality of life of the local community.
 They place conditions over the use of public places.
 Criminal Behaviour Order (CBO) A CBO can be applied for alongside a criminal prosecution.
 In the majority of cases, the council will support an application led by the Police, but there may be occasions where it is seeking its own prosecution and may determine that a CBO application is also required.
 These orders are aimed at preventing and determine further ASB, by way of including prohibitions and positive requirements tailored to the individual causing the harm.